 The important point to take away is, beware of any processed food because chemicals are always used.
 And we simply don’t know what the long-term effects will be of ingesting chemicals, on top of chemicals, on top of more chemicals.

 Strive to stick to whole unprocessed foods that are as close to their natural state as possible.
-If you’re going to eat grains, make sure they are at the least unbleached, whole, and organic, and eat them in the proportion that is best for your nutritional type.
+If you’re going to eat grains, make sure they are at the least unbleached, whole, and organic, and eat them in the proportion that’s best for your nutritional type and current health status.

 New York Times bestselling author Dr. Mercola graduated from the Chicago College of Osteopathic Medicine in 1982.
 And while osteopaths or D.O.s are licensed to prescribe medication and perform surgery just like medical doctors (M.D.s), they bring something extra to the practice of medicine.

 Osteopathic physicians practice a "whole person" approach to medicine, treating the entire person — rather than just the symptoms.
 Focusing on preventive health care, D.O.s help patients develop attitudes and lifestyles that don't just fight illness, but help prevent it too.

 Dr. Mercola is passionate about natural medicine and strongly believes that the current medical system is largely manipulated and controlled by large corporations whose primary focus is profit.
 His website, Mercola.com, which started as a small hobby interest in 1997, has now grown to today’s number one natural health website educating and empowering millions to take back the control over their own health.

 Latest posts by Dr. Joseph Mercola (see all)